fmtlib/fmt/README.rst

 ~~~~~~

 The good thing about printf is that it is very fast and readily available
-being the part of the C standard library.
+being a part of the C standard library.
 The main drawback is that it
 doesn't support user-defined types.
 Printf also has safety issues although
 they are mostly solved with `__attribute__ ((format (printf, ...))
 <http://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html>`__ in GCC.